-The test box is built to be portable with rubber feet on the bottom or it can be mounted on a 19-inch wide relay rack or panel by means of two thumb screw latches on each side.
+The test box is built to be portable with rubber feet on the bottom or it can be mounted on a 19inch wide relay rack or panel by means of two thumb screw latches on each side.
 The height of the unit is 5.25 inches (3 rack units).
 When mounted in the rack by means of the latches, the bottom should be supported with a steel bracket.
+Optional rack mounting could be made permanent by means of the edge slots.

-A 6-foot harness and grounding wire comes with the test box to provide connection between the box and test panel.
+A 6-foot harness comes with the test box to provide connection between the box and test panel.

-The UCTB contains an isolating step-down transformer, loading resistors, FT-1 switch and two rotary switches, one for fault selection and one for fault application.
+The UCTB contains an isolating step down transformer, loading resistors, FT-1 switch and two rotary switches, one for fault selection and one for fault application.

-Outline of the UCTB is shown in Fig. 15.
+Outline of the UCTB is shown in Figure 11.